Uploaded at Oct 8 09:50:48 2024 (UTC)

 p(X,Y) :- q(X,Z), r(Z,Y).

 In order to keep such predicates as predicates on the Curry level, the following heuristic is used.
-A predicate defined by a single rule is transformed as a function only if the last argument in the left-hand side is not a variable or a variable which occurs in a result argument position in the rule’s body.
+A predicate defined by a single rule is transformed into a function only if the last argument in the left-hand side is not a variable or a variable which occurs in a result argument position in the rule’s body.

 Although these heuristics provide expected transformations in most case, one can always override them using an explicit function directive.